-California relaxes some criteria for reopening
+California relaxes some county criteria for reopening

 The new criteria eliminates requirements that a county have zero deaths and no more than than one case per 10,000 residents over a two-week period.
 Instead, counties must have no more than 25 cases per 100,000 residents or no higher than an 8% positive rate among people testing for the coronavirus.
 They also must have no higher than a 5% increase in hospitalizations over a 7-day period or fewer than 20 hospitalizations total over 14 days.
 The latter will ensure small counties don’t get penalized for just one or two extra hospitalizations.

+Los Angeles County, the state’s most populous and with the most coronavirus cases, faces broader challenges, he said.

+“Just because we’re creating the capacity and the availability to move into Phase 2 doesn’t mean that every county is ready,” Newsom said.
+“Los Angeles County, as an example, I imagine will be cautious if that respect.”

-Newsom also said counties will soon be able to allow shopping in stores and hair salons to reopen.
+He also said counties will soon be able to allow shopping in stores and hair salons to reopen.
 He also suggested professional sports could begin in June without spectators.
 He said the reopening of churches could begin within weeks.
+Hair salons and churches in particular have become a flash point in the fight over reopening.

+For most people, the new coronavirus causes mild or moderate symptoms, such as fever and cough that clear up in two to three weeks.
+But for some, especially older adults and people with existing health problems, it can cause more severe illness, including pneumonia, and death.